AllanaDayao/PersonalWebsite/README.md

   # Personal website wireframe

-  This is a code bundle for Personal website wireframe.
-The original project is available at https://www.figma.com/design/VdHUoFUqmhMfycKXE0jv28/Personal-website-wireframe.
+  This is a code bundle for Personal website.
+The original project is available at [https://www.figma.com/design/VdHUoFUqmhMfycKXE0jv28/Personal-website-wireframe](https://upper-lunch-43448827.figma.site/projects).

   ## Running the code